liquinlab/elm-smile/docs/concepts.md

 Each View is minimally a Vue component (a special type of web development file) which can be written in whatever way you please.
 However, Smile provides a custom API for building Views.

 The key idea behind this API is the concept of 'steps'.
 A [step](/coding/steps.md) is a sequenced event that occurs _within_ a view.
 For example, a View might have a step that presents a question to the participant, a step that collects a response, and a step that displays the results.

 <img src="/images/steps.png" width="600" alt="steps example" style="margin: auto;">

 A useful way to think about it is the Views are like slides in a presentation software like Powerpoint/Keynote and steps are like "builds" or "animations steps" that occur within a slide.

-A final key concept of Smile is the idea of _persistence_.
-Persistence refers to the fact that information about the application is preserved across page reloads.
-When you record data from your experiment in a database that is one kind of persistence.
-Another is when information about the current application survives across page reloads.
-It is fairly common for participants to reload their browser window, or to close a window and reopen it at another time.
-In most experiment frameworks, the task begins anew when a participant does this which can be problematic for certain research questions.
-Instead, Smile makes it easy to persist variables in a way that they will survive page reloads.

 ## Creating a simple Experiment View